It’s easy to set up a new aquarium for shrimp-keeping!

 ■ Cycling Your Aquarium | What Pet Stores Don’t Tell You Solid Gold Aquatics

 Cycling can take anywhere from a day to several weeks, depending upon the method.
 Natural planted tanks establish themselves quickly because live plants carry the bacteria that populate your new ecosystem.
-If you add a filter or gunk from a seasoned aquarium, cycling will happen even faster.
+If you add a used filter or gunk from a seasoned aquarium, cycling can happen almost instantly.

 How to Know Your New Aquarium is Ready?